The Simple Economics of Approximately Optimal Auctions: Approximation

 \subsection{Agent-based Approximation}

-If, for all allocation rules, the marginal revenue is close to the optimal revenue, then marginal revenue maximization is approximately optimal.
-One approach to deriving such a bound is to give a linear upper bound on the optimal revenue and a lower bound through a class of pseudo step mechanisms.
-A pseudo step mechanism respects a step constraint but may not be optimal.
-If for every quantile $\quant$ the pseudo $\quant$-step mechanism approximates the linear upper bound, then marginal revenue maximization approximates the optimal revenue for all allocation constraints.
-Furthermore, these pseudo step mechanisms can be directly optimized over and the same approximation factor is obtained.
-Such an approach might be desirable if the pseudo step mechanisms are better-behaved than the (optimal) step mechanisms, e.g., if they are easy to compute, respect an ordering on types, or are step monotone.
+If, for all allocation constraints, the marginal revenue is close to the optimal revenue, then marginal revenue maximization is approximately optimal.
+One approach to deriving such a bound is to give a linear upper bound on the optimal revenue and a lower bound through a class of, what we refer to as, \pseudopricings.
+An \pseudopricing\ respects an ex ante constraint but may not be optimal.
+If for every ex ante service probability $\exquant$ the $\exquant$ \pseudopricing\ approximates the linear upper bound, then for all allocation constraints~$\calloc$, the marginal revenue $\MargRev{\calloc}$ approximates the optimal revenue $\calloc$.
+Furthermore, these \pseudopricings\ can be directly optimized over and the same approximation factor is obtained.
+Such an approach might be desirable if the \pseudopricings\ are better behaved than the (optimal) \optpricings, e.g., if they are easy to compute, respect an ordering on types (\`a la \autoref{def:orderable}), or are monotone (\`a la \autoref{def:fu-monotone}).
+This approach is formalized by the following sequence of definitions and propositions.